-ITEP is committed to delivering a high-caliber program to First Nations students and is funded through a contribution agreement between Indian and Northern Affairs Canada (ISSP) and the University of Saskatchewan.
+ITEP is committed to delivering a high-caliber program to First Nations students and is funded entirely through the University of Saskatchewan

-The success of ITEP is reflected in the number and quality of its graduates over the past thirty-nine years.
-The graduates of ITEP have taken on leadership roles in teaching, administration, and band governance in the communities they serve.
-They have also been instrumental in providing culturally appropriate educational opportunities for their children.
+The success of ITEP is reflected in the number and quality of its graduates over the past 40+ years.
+The graduates of ITEP have taken on leadership roles in teaching, administration, Indigenous and Non-Indigenous governance.
+Our Alumni have also been instrumental in providing culturally appropriate educational opportunities for their children, fulfilling the dream of “Indian Control of Indian Education”.

 Objectives of the Program